Creating a Human Age

 How We Pay the Bills

 Anthropocene is reader-supported journalism.
 That means that a significant portion of our operating costs comes from people like you—that is people who believe that it is time to start talking about environmental solutions, not just problems.
 Membership comes with benefits including high-end print editions, conversations with authors, and networking opportunities.
-Click here to become a member.
+Click here to donate.

 We also offer sponsorships whereby organizations and businesses can support independent reporting within an editorial beat, such as climate, health, biodiversity, and cities.
 Click here for more information.

-Finally, Anthropocene is made possible with the support of forward-looking foundations, including the John D. and Catherine T. MacArthur Foundation and the Wilburforce Foundation.
+Finally, Anthropocene is sponsored by Future Earth, a global science consortium —and is made possible with the support of the US National Science Foundation.